fallahn/xygine/tutorial/part_1/readme.md

 the source and header files included in the template folder, and linking to the SFML and xygine libraries as appropriate (eg the correct debug/release versions).
-If you are taking the cmake route then the src and include subdirectories both contain a CMakeLists.txt file, which will need to be updated if you add any new source files to your project.
+If you are taking the cmake route then the src and include subdirectories both contain a CMakeLists.txt file, which will need to be updated when you add any new source files to your project.
 Once you have the project configured it should be possible to build and run it, which will open a console window (on Windows) and a blank game window titled “xyginext game”.
-Pressing F1 will open a console window which displays any messages printed with the Logger class, and provides basic video and audio options.
+Pressing F1 will open a console window which displays any messages printed with the `Logger` class, and provides basic video and audio options.
 More information on the console can be found in the documentation: https://github.com/fallahn/xygine/wiki

 ### A closer look at the source files

 The template project contains 3 sources files.
 Main.cpp contains the entry point into the program, which instantiates a Game object and runs it.
 There’s not much else done here and the file will probably not be brought up again in the rest of the tutorial.

 Game.cpp is where the magic begins to happen.
 The `Game` class inherits the `xy::App` class which is the root of any xygine game or application.
-The App class contains the render window instance, as well as manages events and system messages, making sure that they are dispatched correctly to the rest of the game.
-Documentation on App specific features (such as the message bus) can be found on the xygine wiki https://github.com/fallahn/xygine/wiki .
-Because the Game class inherits App it has access to these features through the App interface.
-The Game class is home to the StateStack - which will be covered later - and makes sure that events, messages and updates are correctly forwarded, as well as ensuring the active states are rendered.
+The `App` class contains the render window instance, as well as manages events and system messages, making sure that they are dispatched correctly to the rest of the game.
+Documentation on `App` specific features (such as the message bus) can be found on the xygine wiki https://github.com/fallahn/xygine/wiki .
+Because the `Game` class inherits `App` it has access to these features through the `App` interface.
+The `Game` class is home to the `StateStack` - which will be covered later - and makes sure that events, messages and updates are correctly forwarded, as well as ensuring the active states are rendered.
-Most important to note about the Game class, however, are the `initialise()` and `finalise()` functions, which are overrides of the App class functions.
+Most important to note about the `Game` class, however, are the `initialise()` and `finalise()` functions, which are overrides of the `App` class functions.
 These are used to correctly create, configure and tidy up any extra game-wide resources which you may use throughout the lifetime of the application.
 They are called automatically on startup and shutdown and should be used if a game requires any third party libraries such as a physics system which requires specific initialisation and shutdown.
-The initialise function returns a bool - this  should return false if any initialisation errors occur, particularly if initialising a third party library, as this will cause xygine to quit safely, rather than continue.
+The initialise function returns a bool - this  should return false if any initialisation errors occur, particularly if initialising a third party library, as this will cause xygine to quit safely, rather than try to continue.

-MyFirstState.cpp implements a simple State.
-States are used with xygine’s StateStack class, which is optional but recommended.
-The StateStack is a concept which allows several states to be active at any one time, and controls how events and updates are passed down through the active states.
-A State object encapsulates a particular state of the game, such as the main menu, a gameplay state, or a pause menu.
-The advantage of a StateStack is the ability to keep existing states alive, such as a game state, while placing a another state on top.
+MyFirstState.cpp implements a simple `State`.
+States are used with xygine’s `StateStack` class, which is optional but recommended.
+The `StateStack` is a concept which allows several states to be active at any one time, and controls how events and updates are passed down through the active states.
+A `State` object encapsulates a particular state of the game, such as the main menu, a gameplay state, or a pause menu.
+The advantage of a `StateStack` is the ability to keep existing states alive, such as a game state, while placing a another state on top.
 States are rendered from the bottom of the stack upwards, and updated from the top down.
 This means that a game state at the bottom will be drawn first, with a menu (for example) in a pause state drawn on top.
 Conversely the